NBA Finals Schedule 2021: Dates, times, odds, where to watch

-We are down to a best-of-three in what has been an entertaining 2021 NBA Finals.
+Tuesday night the Bucks have a chance to close out what has been an entertaining 2021 NBA Finals.

 The Bucks are seeking the franchise’s first title since 1970 (it was also in the 1974 Finals).
 The Phoenix Suns had missed the playoffs for 10 straight years and fought through health issues of their own (Chris Paul missing the first two games of the Western Conference Finals), to reach the Suns’ first Finals since Charles Barkley wore their uniform.

-The Suns started the series as favorites, -170 to win it all, while the Bucks are +135 (odds provided by our partner, PointsBet).
-Now with three games left it could be anybody’s
+The Suns started the series as favorites, -170 to win it all, while the Bucks were +135 (odds provided by our partner, PointsBet).
+Now the Bucks are in charge.

 Here is the 2021 NBA Finals schedule (all times are Eastern):